ronsala/restaranter-frontend/notes/dev-log.md

 Wrapped PatronsSelectCard in a React Router Link.
 Next time, will work on debugging and streamlining fetching and displaying restaurant data.

+## Wed May 19 14:31:43 EDT 2021

+Troubleshooting as planned.
+Found I needed to finish some steps in backend.
+Now able to console.log restaurant data.
+Along the way, discovered the PatronsCard was throwing warnings in console, since they were wrapped in links with buttons inside and you can't have an `<a>` in an `<a>`.
+Will just keep the buttons.